Remembering your baby

 For many people, the loss of a baby leaves them feeling shocked, isolated and empty.
 With so little to remember their baby by, it can be difficult to know how to commemorate the huge loss, of both their baby and the future that might have been.

-Whilst the grieving process often begins as private and intimate, some then choose to honour their baby’s short life with a tribute.
+Whilst the grieving process often begins as private and intimate, some then choose to honour their baby’s short life with a tribute page, in which donations are given to a charity of choice.
 This allows friends and family to show their support through messages and donations, and provides a channel through which to turn grief into something positive.
+Tommy's offers the option of In memory pages and the donations help fund our research to prevent pregnancy loss.
 A lot of mums and dads also choose to ask for donations to Tommy’s at their baby’s funeral if one is held, instead of flowers.

 How some have chosen to remember their baby